The Field Guide to Fiber Optic Network Upgrades: An Engineer's Pre-Procurement Checklist

 - Activate the "Safety Net": Before any high-risk remote change, you MUST use `reload in 10` (Cisco) or `commit confirmed` (Juniper) as a final failsafe.

-- Further Reading: Read the "horror stories" of nationwide outages caused by a single mistyped character.
+- Further Reading(coming soon): Read the "horror stories" of nationwide outages caused by a single mistyped character.

 - 2.1: Physical Layer Discipline: